kubeflow/blog/_posts/2021-03-19-kubeflow-continues-to-move-to-production.md

 *   Improvements to the release management process, which is being driven by better inter-Working Group collaboration.
 This, coupled with core upgrades to Istio and a clean-up of the installation manifests, will improve the testing, documentation, and installation patterns.
 *   Automation of pipeline building and feature engineering tasks, especially with continued integrations of Kubeflow with Kale and Feast, which are enabling new end-to-end workflows and tutorials.
 *   Enhancements for data preprocessing and transformation as well as streamlined connections of Data Pipelines to ML Pipelines.
 Additionally, a renewed effort to develop a Spark operator.
-*   Several new UIs are under development i.e. Hyperparameter Tuning, Model Management, Volumes Management and TensorBoard Management, which will help the user experience.
+*   Several new UIs are under development i.e. Katib, Model Management, Volumes Management and TensorBoard Management, which will help the user experience.

 For more details on the Community’s and specific Working Group's deliveries, please review the Kubeflow 1.3 Release Blog post.